arisylafeta/langgraph-projects/README.md

-### In this repo you can find some Langgraph projects I've been experimenting with for building Agenti Workflows.
+### In this repo you can find some Langgraph projects I've been experimenting with for building Agentic Workflows.